bucs110sum21/final-project-pettabytes/README.md

 ### Back End Specialist - Ryan Levine

 Took care of adding in yahoo_finance module and functions using yahoo_finance.
-Responsible for all classes in portfolio.py and stockPosition.py
+Responsible for classes portfolio and stockPosition

 ## Testing *(Software Lead)*
 * User will buy and sell stocks and then deposit and withdraw money from account